 War factions may collect taxes in a region.
 This is done using the TAX order (which is not a full month order).
 The amount of tax money that can be collected each month in a region is shown in the region description.
-Only combat ready units may TAX; a unit is combat ready if it either: has Combat skill of at least 1 or has a weapon (along with the appropriate skill for the weapon if required) in its possession.
+A unit may TAX if it has Combat skill of at least level 1 or has a weapon and the appropriate skill to use it.
 Each taxing character can collect $50, though if the number of taxers would tax more than the available tax income, the tax income is split evenly among all taxers.

 War factions may also pillage a region.
 To do this requires the faction to have enough combat ready men in the region to tax half of the available money in the region.
 The total amount of money that can be pillaged will then be shared out between every combat ready unit that issues the PILLAGE order.
 The amount of money collected is equal to twice the available tax money.
 However, the economy of the region will be seriously damaged by pillaging, and will only slowly recover over time.
 Note that PILLAGE comes before TAX, so a unit performing TAX will collect no money in that region that month.